Pettersen in rare company with winning point

 Suzann Pettersen is now linked with Syd Easterbrook, an English golfer and little more than a footnote in Ryder Cup history.

 At the core of what made the Solheim Cup so special was it being decided by the final shot of the tournament at Gleneagles on Sept.
-15. Pettersen rolled in a putt from just over 6 feet to beat Alex Marina, 1 up, and give Europe the victory.
+15. Pettersen rolled in a putt from just over 6 feet to beat Marina Alex, 1 up, and give Europe the victory.
 The ending became even better when Pettersen, a captain’s pick, announced her retirement.

 It’s rare for the Ryder Cup or Solheim Cup to come down to the final match.
 For the men, the last time it happened was in Wales in 2010 when Graeme McDowell beat Hunter Mahan on the 17th hole.
 It’s even rarer for the cup to be decided on the 18th green by the last match on the course.
 Think back to Bernhard Langer’s miss at Kiawah Island in 1991 that handed the Americans the victory.